-We’ve pulled together several easy recipes (and many variations) for food gifts that make especially thoughtful hostess and teacher holiday gifts, or for anyone on your Christmas list who enjoys something homemade.
+If you’re looking for unique holiday gifts that won’t break the bank, look no further than your kitchen pantry.
+We’ve pulled together several cheap and easy recipes for homemade food gifts that make especially thoughtful hostess and teacher holiday gifts.
+Honestly, anyone on your Christmas list who enjoys a tasty treat will welcome a holiday care package.
 Most of these homemade food gifts are fairly easy to make (some much easier than others) from commonly available ingredients.

 - Mushroom salt: Place 1 cup coarse salt (kosher or sea salt) in a food processor with 1 ounce dried mushrooms; process until mushrooms are ground very small and evenly distributed throughout the salt.
 Add 2 cups salt and process again until evenly mixed.